filllabs/dependi/vscode/README.md

 - `dependi.rust.indexServerURL`: The URL for the Rust package index server.
 - `dependi.rust.unstableFilter`: Filter unstable versions: Exclude, Include Always, or Include If Unstable.
 - `dependi.rust.ignoreLinePattern`: Matches lines based on `*` position: `text*`, `*text`, `*text*`.
 Multiple patterns can be used, separated by commas.
+- `dependi.rust.silenceVersionOverflows`: Consider non-registry versions of packages as up-to-date if their version exceeds the registry version.
 - `dependi.npm.enabled`: Enable NPM package management.
 - `dependi.npm.lockFileEnabled`:  Enable checking for Npm dependencies in lockfiles.
 - `dependi.npm.indexServerURL`: The URL for the NPM package index server.
 - `dependi.npm.unstableFilter`: Filter unstable versions: Exclude, Include Always, or Include If Unstable.
 - `dependi.npm.ignoreLinePattern`: Matches lines based on `*` position: `text*`, `*text`, `*text*`.
 Multiple patterns can be used, separated by commas.
+- `dependi.npm.silenceVersionOverflows`: Consider non-registry versions of packages as up-to-date if their version exceeds the registry version.
 - `dependi.go.enabled`: Enable Go package management.
 - `dependi.go.indexServerURL`: The URL for the Go package index server.
 - `dependi.go.unstableFilter`: Filter unstable versions: Exclude, Include Always, or Include If Unstable.
 - `dependi.go.ignoreLinePattern`: Matches lines based on `*` position: `text*`, `*text`, `*text*`.
 Multiple patterns can be used, separated by commas.
+- `dependi.go.silenceVersionOverflows`: Consider non-registry versions of packages as up-to-date if their version exceeds the registry version.
 - `dependi.python.enabled`: Enable Python package management.
 - `dependi.python.lockFileEnabled`: Enable checking for Python dependencies in lockfiles.
 - `dependi.python.indexServerURL`: The URL for the Python package index server.
 - `dependi.python.unstableFilter`: Filter unstable versions: Exclude, Include Always, or Include If Unstable.
 - `dependi.python.ignoreLinePattern`: Matches lines based on `*` position: `text*`, `*text`, `*text*`.
 Multiple patterns can be used, separated by commas.
+- `dependi.python.silenceVersionOverflows`: Consider non-registry versions of packages as up-to-date if their version exceeds the registry version.
 - `dependi.php.enabled`: Enable PHP package management.
 - `dependi.php.lockFileEnabled`: Enable checking for PHP dependencies in lockfiles.
 - `dependi.php.indexServerURL`: The URL for the PHP package index server.
 - `dependi.php.unstableFilter`: Filter unstable versions: Exclude, Include Always, or Include If Unstable.
 - `dependi.php.ignoreLinePattern`: Matches lines based on `*` position: `text*`, `*text`, `*text*`.
 Multiple patterns can be used, separated by commas.
+- `dependi.php.silenceVersionOverflows`: Consider non-registry versions of packages as up-to-date if their version exceeds the registry version.
 - `dependi.vulnerability.enabled`: Enable checking for vulnerabilities in dependencies.
 - `dependi.vulnerability.ghsa.enabled`: Include GitHub Security Advisory vulnerabilities in checks.
 - `dependi.vulnerability.osvQueryURL.batch`: The URL for batch querying vulnerabilities via OSV.